Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/01-Portfolio-Part-1-Structure.md

 ## Project requirements

-This assignmen must be hosted in it's own GitHub repo.
-Eventuially it will be hosted in that same repo.

-- Create a new repo
+This assignment must be submitted through Gradescope.

-- Create an index.html file in your repo
+- Create an `index.html` file
 - Write the content of your portfolio include the following:
     - Name and Tag Line
     - List of your skills